 While there are no rules necessarily (at least none that I always adhere to), there are definitely some tricks, keys, and secrets to finding the color palette that you’ll live with the longest and that feels the most like you.

-I figured I may as well use myself as an example, so I Google-Imaged the hell out me:
+I figured I may as well use myself as an example, so I Google-Imaged the hell out of me:

 WOAH.
 That is A LOT of one Emily von Henderson to Google and stare at, but undoubtedly there is a color story happening — navy, royal, muted blues, and sometimes reds and hot pinks.
 I never get sick of blues, they just make me happy (and yes, they look good on my fairer-than-Sissy-Spacek skin).
 Plus, blue is very calming for such a bright color (think of beach houses, right?) and Brian loves it as well so it seemed like a good base for my home color palette.
 I’ll start here:

 Indigo.
 Oh indigo, you perfect color.
 You are greener than navy (which can go more purple if you aren’t careful) and yet more saturated (aka, brighter than navy).
 That color doesn’t waver in my house.
-It’s virtually in every room and acts as the through line from room to room.
-It’s been my favorite color for seven or eight years and I really don’t think its going anywhere.
+It’s virtually in every room and acts as the through-line from room to room.
+It’s been my favorite color for seven or eight years and I really don’t think it’s going anywhere.

-Step 2: Add highlights and low-lights that complement this color.
 Think about your hair: You have your base hair color, then you make some brighter and some maybe even darker (do people still do this?
 This analogy might be circa “Friends” from 1996).
 But you don’t want them to be EXACTLY lighter and darker colors, that doesn’t look natural, you want a little color variance so it looks richer.

 See?
 Some bright blonde, some golden, some kinda amber, and then natural-looking darker blonde at the roots.
-Now with rooms, you want to have way more dark and light variance that you can’t get with natural looking hair, aka you might want some very dark or very light (white) hits, but the most natural and organic rooms don’t have a perfect color palette where the colors are all just lighter or darker versions of themselves, so I’m adding these two shades of blue:
+Now with rooms, you want to have way more dark and light variance that you can’t get with natural-looking hair, aka you might want some very dark or very light (white) hits, but the most natural and organic rooms don’t have a perfect color palette where the colors are all just lighter or darker versions of themselves, so I’m adding these two shades of blue:

 That’s my foundation.
 One dark indigo, one light blue/green/gray that helps it stay more neutral and calm, and one light indigo/medium blue.

-Step 3: Combine both cool and warm tones for a balanced look.
 What is a cool tone and a warm tone you ask?
 Let’s look at the wheel:

 Blues, greens, and purples tend to be “cooler” and oranges, yellows, browns, reds, and pinks are warmer.